Prof. Dr. Thomas Demmelhuber

 Short biography

 Thomas Demmelhuber is Professor of Middle East Politics and Society at the Friedrich-Alexander-University of Erlangen-Nürnberg and since 2015 Visiting Professor at the College of Europe (Natolin).
 Before he was Assistant Professor for Political Science at the University of Hildesheim (2012-2015).
 His PhD in 2008 on EU-Egyptian relations was awarded with the German Middle East Studies Association’s dissertation prize for best PhD in Middle Eastern studies.
 Demmelhuber’s research focuses on state, power and politics in the Middle East from a comparative perspective including international actors such as the European Union.
 Demmelhuber has published/edited numerous books, e.g. in 2018, he co-edited, together with Tobias Schumacher and Andreas Marchetti, The Routledge Handbook on European Neighbourhood Policy and in 2020 (Paperback 2021) together with Marianne Kneuer a comprehensive volume on Authoritarian Gravity Centres: A Cross-Regional Study of Authoritarian Promotion and Diffusion.
 For more information on e.g. awards, third-party funding, research projects and services to the scientific community, click here.
+He is also involved in numerous academic associations and research institutes on advisory boards and boards of directors, for example as a board member (since 2018) of the German Middle East Studies Association (DAVO), as a member (since 2020) of the scientific advisory board of the Orient Institute in Beirut (OIB) and as a member (since 2021) of the research advisory board of the German Institute for International and Security Affairs.
+In 2024, he was appointed as a Fellow of the Bavarian Science Alliance for Peace, Conflict and Security Research.

 Selected peer-reviewed publications (for a full list click here):